 Examples of shift patterns and traditional approaches to shift working

-The use of shift-work within companies is growing rapidly in the UK, and unlike part-time and temporary work, tends to involve a larger proportion of the workforce.
+The use of shift-work within organisations is growing rapidly in the UK, and unlike part-time and temporary work, tends to involve a larger proportion of the workforce.
 Finding an appropriate shift-pattern which matches the specific needs of the organisation is therefore critical.

 Conventional Shift patterns include: